YinanTsao/LASSY/README.md

   "opti_pref": 1
 }
 ```
+Note that:

-One could use real network latencies, or simulate between each pair of user-site using 'tc'.
+- One could use real network latencies in the cluster, or simulation between each pair of user-site using 'tc'.

-Note that the service rate of applications vary in a small range, instead of a constant. make sure to have the lowest estimated service rate as redundancy for the best performance.
+- Service rate of applications vary in a small range, instead of a constant. make sure to have the lowest estimated service rate as redundancy for the best performance.

+- LASSY support 2 optimization goals: minimizing the resource slot or cost.
+Setup the "opti_pref" in input and also pricing for each site.

 ### Running the LASSY Script